theblitz/ObservableCollections/README.md

 You can check the object to see what action was performed that caused the change, what was passed to it and what was the result.
-The following properties are available from the collection object:
+The following properties are available from standard collection objects:
 ```
 action:         The action performed.
 A full list is available in the enum ObservableCollectionsAction
 actionElement:  Element on which the action was performed.
 For example, the element that was passed to an add or delete method